Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 Jeepneys are a cheaper and smaller alternative to buses.
 They can accommodate up to 18 people, have no air conditioning, and have multiple stops.
 This is convenient for passengers looking to alight at specific places, but if you’re traveling with a large amount of luggage, we don’t recommend riding a jeepney.

-There are three routes that go around NAIA: Nichols-Vito Cruz-EDSA-Tramo, Baclaran-MIA, and Domestic Airport-Baclaran-South Pier.
+Three routes go around NAIA: Nichols-Vito Cruz-EDSA-Tramo, Baclaran-MIA, and Domestic Airport-Baclaran-South Pier.

 The Baclaran-MIA route starts at Quirino Avenue and ends near LRT-1 Baclaran Station and services Terminals 1, 2, and 4.

-The same goes for the Domestic Airport-Baclaran-South Pier route, with the huge difference being that it ends at Manila South Harbor and has additional stops that cater to certain locations in Manila.
+The same goes for the Domestic Airport-Baclaran-South Pier route, with the huge difference being that it ends at Manila South Harbor and has additional stops that cater to certain locations in Manila City.

 The Baclaran routes first stop in front of Terminal 4 before proceeding to Terminal 2 and 1’s respective designated bus stops, exclusively in that order.
 Meanwhile, Terminal 3’s jeepney stop may be found beside the Circulo del Mundo Rotonda, just outside the airport.